tc-seiko/tc-seiko.github.io/notes/data-structures-and-algorithms.md

 My implementation of these data structures and algorithms can be found at my [github common algorithms](https://github.com/hkhanna/common-algorithms) repository.

+A more detailed set of things to know can be found at this [TripleByte Quip](/files/TripleByte_Quip.pdf).
 ## Data Structures

 ### Arrays